An easy recipe for Thermomix Lemon Curd made in fifteen minutes. Enjoy it on toast, scones, pancakes, waffles, cakes and so much more.

 - Cook for 14 minutes/80°/speed 3 until lovely and thick – it will continue to thicken when it cools down.

-Some recipes call for straining the lemon curd – I don’t bother with this as it’s messy and creates more washing up and I find the cooked zest is hard to detect.
+Some recipes call for straining the lemon curd before it sets to get rid of the zest.
+I don’t bother as it’s messy and creates more washing up and I find the cooked zest is hard to detect.

-Once cooked, pour into a container or sterilised jar and cover the surface with cling film to prevent a skin forming.
-Allow cooling on the benchtop then store in the fridge for up to two weeks.
+Transfer the lemon curd to a container or sterilised jar, then cover the surface with cling film to prevent a skin forming.
+Allow cooling on the bench-top then store in the fridge for up to two weeks.

 - Stir into Porridge